lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Libraries/DiscordPlaceholders.md

 # RegisterPlaceholder&lt;TData,TResult&gt; method (5 of 7)

 Registers a placeholder that will pull type T from [`PlaceholderData`](./PlaceholderData.md).
-The datakey for T will be the T.GetType().Name Type T will be passed into the callback function and will expect a TResult to be returned from that function.
+The datakey for TData will be the typeof(TData).Name TData will be passed into the callback function and will expect a TResult to be returned from that function.

 ```csharp
 public void RegisterPlaceholder<TData, TResult>(Plugin plugin, PlaceholderKey key,